landmarks-go/cold-blossom-29/README_cold_blossom.md

 Since models are gated, you will need a valid key.

 Logging is done to wandb.
 You will need a wandb key as well.

+## Running Inference (makeshift)

+Currently, in inference script requires you to write all your questions in `questions.txt`.
+Each question is new line delimited.

+Start the perplexity server in the `retriever` environment with `bash retrieval_launch.sh`.

+In another bash screen, start the `searchr1` environment and run `./run_ppo.sh` to run inference.
+This process will convert your questions into a parquet file and run the evaluation loop on your questions.

+This process will create an `answers.txt` file in the same directory.

+This is a makeshift solution and still requires multigpu support due to verl and ray.